BirdLifeInternational/track2kba/README.md

 ```

 `findScale` provides options for setting the all-important smoothing
 parameter in the KDE.
+This parameter decisions is of the utmost
+importance, as it determines the scale at which the tracking locations
+will be ‘smoothed’ into an estimate of the probability of use of space
-It calculates candidate smoothing parameters using
+by the animal. `findScale` calculates candidate smoothing parameter
-several different methods.
+values using several different methods.

 If we know our animal uses an area-restricted search (ARS) strategy to
 locate prey, then we can set the `scaleARS=TRUE`.
 This uses First